Skip to content

 Shree Abhinandan Bhagwan – The Fourth Jain Tirthankara

-After years of spiritual teaching, Shree Abhinandan Bhagwan attained Moksha at Sammed Shikharji on Vaishakh Shukla Ashtami, along with 1,000 monks.
-His soul ascended to Siddhashila, the eternal abode of liberated beings, free from the cycle of birth and death.
+After preaching the path of dharma for countless years, Abhinandan Bhagwan attained Moksha at Sammed Shikharji on Vaishakh Shukla Ashtami.
+Along with him, one thousand monks also attained liberation.
+His soul now resides eternally in Siddhashila, the realm of liberated souls, beyond the cycle of birth and death.

-• During his previous life as King Mahabal, a divine sage prophesied his future birth as a Tirthankara.
+• In his past life as King Mahabal, a divine sage foretold that he would become a Tirthankara.

-• His celestial protectors are Yaksha Yakshesvara and Yakshini Vajrasrinkala, who continue to bless his devotees.
+• His Yaksha and Yakshini are Yakshesvara and Vajrasrinkala, who are believed to protect and assist devotees.

 Frequently Asked Questions (FAQs)

-Because his birth brought immense joy, and celestial beings celebrated the occasion.
+👉 Because his birth brought immense joy and celebration among humans and celestial beings.

-4) What makes him unique among the 24 Tirthankaras?
+Q4.
+What makes him unique among the Tirthankaras?

 Prev post